Photo: Amanda Hill

 The celebration will kick off at 3pm with an official dedication ceremony in the Central Atrium featuring Crosstown community members, development partners, Memphis and Shelby County Mayors Jim Strickland and Mark Lutrell, a music performance, and a 75-foot banner drop.

-Throughout the day, over 30 Concourse tenants (including our office at City Leadership) will have their doors open, offering tours, giveaways, and activities to the public, while local musicians and artists will provide installations and a diverse, rolling soundtrack across all three atria.
+Throughout the day, over 30 Concourse tenants will have their doors open, offering tours, giveaways, and activities to the public, while local musicians and artists will provide installations and a diverse, rolling soundtrack across all three atria.

 “This opening celebration is not just a showcase of the building.
 It’s an opportunity for the public to discover all the incredible neighbors we have in and around Concourse,” says Todd Richardson, Co-Leader of the Crosstown Development team.
 “There are literally hundreds of thousands of square feet in here for the community to explore.
 It’s a moment to celebrate the rebirth of Concourse, but also the tenacity and creativity of the city as a whole.”